-We are a Cayman Islands exempted company (company number 371160) and our affairs will be governed by our amended and restated memorandum and articles of association, the Companies Act and the common law of the Cayman Islands.
-Pursuant to our amended and restated memorandum and articles of association which will be adopted prior to the consummation of this offering, we will be authorized to issue 220,000,000 ordinary shares, including 200,000,000 Class A ordinary shares \$0.0001 par value, and 20,000,000 Class B ordinary shares, \$0.0001 par value, as well as 1,000,000 preference shares, \$0.0001 par value.
+We are a Cayman Islands exempted company (company number 371160) and our affairs are governed by our amended and restated memorandum and articles of association, the Companies Act and the common law of the Cayman Islands.
+Pursuant to our amended and restated memorandum and articles of association, we are authorized to issue 220,000,000 ordinary shares, including 200,000,000 Class A ordinary shares \$0.0001 par value, and 20,000,000 Class B ordinary shares, \$0.0001 par value, as well as 1,000,000 preference shares, \$0.0001 par value.
 The following description summarizes the material terms of our shares as set out more particularly in our amended and restated memorandum and articles of association.
 Because it is only a summary, it may not contain all the information that is important to you.